pip-services/pip-services-docs/content/en/python/components/connect/connection_utils.md

 linkTitle: "ConnectionUtils"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    A set of utility functions to process connection parameters
+    A set of utility functions used to process connection parameters
 ---

+### Description

+The ConnectionUtils class provides a set of utility functions used to process connection parameters.

-### Methods
+### Instance methods

 #### concat
 Concatinates two options by combining duplicated properties into comma-separated list